robinhood/faust/docs/userguide/application.rst

         async def start_app(app):
             await app.start()

-    .. admonition:: Web server

-        Starting the app will not start the webserver, as this is part of the workers responsibility.

     This will block until the worker shuts down, so if you want to start other parts of your program, you can start this in the background: